Top Cybersecurity Threats to Watch in 2025

 Digital Infrastructure Threats

-As technology advances, new types of cybersecurity challenges emerge, particularly in the rapidly expanding domains of Internet of Things (IoT), supply chains and cloud computing.
+As technology advances, new types of cybersecurity challenges emerge, particularly in the rapidly expanding domains of the Internet of Things (IoT), supply chains and cloud computing.
 These sectors are increasingly integral to organizational operations and are consequently becoming prime targets for cyberattacks.

 Internet of Things Attacks

 The Internet of Things encompasses a vast array of devices — from household appliances to industrial equipment — all connected online.
 These devices often lack robust security features, making them susceptible to attacks.
 Common vulnerabilities include insecure firmware, weak authentication protocols and unsecured network services.
+Statista projects IoT devices will nearly double from 15.9 billion in 2023 to over USD 32.1 billion by 2030.

 For example, IoT devices can be compromised to create botnets that launch massive DDoS attacks.
 As the IoT continues to grow, securing these devices becomes increasingly critical, necessitating the development of new security frameworks and the adoption of rigorous security practices at the development stage.